swift-nav/plover/doc/reference.rst

 implementation detail.
 For instance, the effective type of the vector in the note is ``double[m,m,n,n,o,p]`` (i.e., a 6-index tensor).

+The implementation in C for a vector type is simply ``T *``, where ``T`` is the C type for the base type of the vector, no matter how many levels of storage types there are.

 Tuple Types
 -----------